shiba-han/shiba-han.github.io/_pages/teaching.md

 - "She is very good at what she taught. confident in her teaching and the answers she provides for the tutorial question. she is very helpful to explain the topic."

-- She is great.
+- "She is great.
 She is knowledgeable and patient.
-She is willing to extend help to students and most importantly, she taught very well.
+She is willing to extend help to students and most importantly, she taught very well."

-- Yajie was extremely proactive and dedicated throughout this semester.
-She puts in effort to curate the videos and explanation to the various solutions.
+- "Yajie was extremely proactive and dedicated throughout this semester.
+She puts in effort to curate the videos and explanation to the various solutions."

+- "Yajie was extremely dedicated, passionate, and approachable to all her students.
+She put in a lot of effort into her classes and videos to ensure that her students could understand the module materials clearly."

+- "Very passionate, and excellent guidance and help given."

+- "helpful and friendly"

+- "Accommodated to the students and provided a very conducive learning environment."